AtmosferaUSM/mukahead-engine/README.md

 ### Running EddyPro on the Terminal

 The executables are created in the `bin` folder after `make`.
-It might be placed in folder with the name of the operating system it was built on, e.g., `mac`, `win`, or `linux`.
+It might be placed in a folder with the name of the operating system it was built on, e.g., `mac`, `win`, or `linux`.
 They are called:

 - `eddypro_rp`
 - `eddypro_fcc`